LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Results

-\textbf{Construct validity.} Three complementary sets of metrics were used in the study: (1) CFG-level metrics (node-level and edge-level precision, recall, F1, and nGED); (2) test-case metrics (\textit{Discrepancy Rate} and \textit{Avg.\,$|\Delta|$}); and (3) practitioner metrics (Relevance, Completeness, Correctness, and Clarity).
+Three complementary sets of metrics were used in the study: (1) CFG-level metrics (node/edge-level F1-score and nGED); (2) test-case-level quantitative and behavioral metrics (Discrepancy Rate, Avg.~$|\Delta|$, Coverage, Noise, Redundancy, ACPP, and Consistency); and (3) practitioner-oriented metrics (Faithfulness, Completeness, Correctness, and Clarity).
 Each set has limitations: For example, although the \textit{Discrepancy Rate} shows the number of differing use cases, it does not capture the magnitude of those differences.
-To address this, we reported the results across all metric sets, providing a multi-perspective view that reduces the risk of misinterpretation from any single metric.
+To address this limitation, we reported the results across multiple complementary metrics, providing a broader evaluation perspective, and reducing the risk of misinterpretation from any single metric.